nikaera/aero_cache/README.md

 - Low memory usage

 Benchmarks show significant storage savings compared to uncompressed caching, especially for text-based content like JSON and HTML.

+## Vary Header Support

+AeroCache intelligently handles the `Vary` header to ensure correct cache behavior when responses depend on request headers.
+When a server includes a `Vary` header in its response, AeroCache automatically:

+- Parses the `Vary` header to identify which request headers affect the response
+- Incorporates relevant request header values into the cache key calculation
+- Ensures cache hits only occur when the specified request headers match exactly
+- Supports common headers like `Accept-Encoding`, `User-Agent`, `Accept-Language`, etc.

+This ensures that cached responses are served only when appropriate, preventing issues like serving compressed content to clients that don't support compression.

 ## Contributing